Morris Heights Health Center

 Morris Heights Health Center (MHHC) is a Federally Qualified Health Center that provides primary care, specialty services, dental and behavioral health services in the Bronx, New York City.
-MHHC operates across 30 sites including 19 school based sites healthcare services to thousands of patients all over the Bronx.
-Its mission is to be the vanguard for quality, affordable and accessible healthcare for all.
+MHHC operates across 30 sites including 19 school based sites.

 History

 In March, 1981, Founder Verona Greenland opened the first Morris Heights Health Center (MHHC) site, with the assistance of a $25,000 Neighborhood Improvement grant on 70 West Burnside Avenue.
 In its first year MHHC provided health care services to over 2,000 individuals and families.

 MHHC is one of the first community health centers in the nation that initiated the comprehensive HIV program model on which the Ryan White HIV is predicated.
 MHHC also provided an out-of-hospital childbearing center solely run by midwives, which saw reductions in the community's infant mortality rate; while providing a homelike birthing experience for several thousand women.
 Lastly, MHHC is one of the first Federally Qualified Health Center (FQHC) in New York City to be accredited by the Joint Commission.

 The center recently constructed a $50 million, six-story facility at 57-69 West Burnside Avenue.
 Utilizing a combination of advocacy, low income tax credit and 202 funding from the United States Department of Housing and Urban Development, Morris Heights Health Center was able to build a 71-unit senior housing building.

-Morris Heights Health Center serves approximately 52,000 patients annually and is set to open an additional site early next year.
+Morris Heights Health Center serves approximately 52,000 patients annually.